Attic Ventilation

 Can poor attic ventilation cause moisture problems?

 Yes.
-Trapped moisture can collect on decking and framing, damage insulation, and create conditions where mold or wood deterioration can start.
+Trapped moisture can collect on roof decking and framing, damage insulation, and create conditions where mold or wood deterioration can start.
+Ventilation is part of controlling that hidden moisture risk.

 What is the best attic ventilation setup?

-The best setup depends on the home, the roof design, and the attic layout.
-Balanced intake and exhaust is the goal, but the right design should be based on inspection, not guesswork.
+The best setup depends on the home, roof design, attic layout, intake area, exhaust type, and insulation condition.
+Balanced intake and exhaust is the goal, but the right plan should be based on inspection, not guesswork.

 Who should I call for attic ventilation help in Denver?

-Call a Denver roofing contractor who understands attic airflow as part of the full roofing system and can inspect both the roof and the attic together.
+Call a Denver roofing contractor who understands attic airflow as part of the full roofing system.
+Ernie’s Roofing checks the roof and attic together so the recommendation fits the home, not just a product.

 Protection starts at the top of the home.